Catholic resistance to Nazi Germany: German Priests and religious

-Max Josef Metzger, a World War I military chaplain and holder of the Iron Cross, had founded the German Catholics' Peace Association in 1919 and sought links to the international pacifist movement.
-As a leading German pacifist, he was targeted by the Nazi authorities and arrested on several occasions by the Gestapo.
-He was arrested for the last time in June 1943 after being denounced by a mail courier for attempting to send a memorandum on the reorganisation of the German state and its integration into a future system of world peace to Erling Eidem, the Swedish Archbishop of Uppsala.
-Sentenced to death, he was executed on 17 April 1944.
+Max Josef Metzger, a Roman Catholic priest, founded the German Catholics' Peace Association in 1919 and sought links to the international pacifist movement.
+He was targeted by the Nazi authorities and arrested several times.
+In June 1943, after being denounced by a Gestapo agent for attempting to send a memorandum on the reorganisation of the German state and its integration into a future system of world peace to Erling Eidem, the Archbishop of Uppsala, Metzger was sentenced to death.
+He was executed on 17 April 1944.

 An old guard of national-conservatives aligned to Carl Friedrich Goerdeler broke with Hitler in the mid-1930s.
 According to Kershaw, they "despised the barbarism of the Nazi regime.
 But were keen to re-establish Germany's status as a major power ...".
 Essentially authoritarian, they favoured monarchy and limited electoral rights "resting on Christian family values".
 "Hitlerism is poison for the German soul", wrote Goerdeler, "Hitler is determined to destroy Christianity".

 A younger group, dubbed the "Kreisau Circle" by the Gestapo, did not look to German imperialism for inspiration.
 Religious motivations were particularly strong in the Kreisau Circle of the Resistance.
 Formed in 1937, though multi-denominational, it had a strongly Christian orientation, and looked for a general Christian revival, and reawakening of awareness of the transcendental.
 Its outlook was rooted both in German romantic and idealist tradition and in the Catholic doctrine of natural law.
 The Circle looked to a federalised Europe along the lines of the United States as the desirable "new order", resting heavily on German Christian and social ideals, with self-governing communities rooted in social justice.
 The Circle pressed for a coup against Hitler, but being unarmed was dependent on persuading military figures to take action.

 Among the central membership of the Circle were the Jesuit priests Augustin Rösch, Alfred Delp and Lothar König.
 Bishop von Preysing had contact with the group.
 The Catholic conservative Karl Ludwig von Guttenberg brought the Jesuit Provincial of Southern Germany Augustin Rösch into the Kreisau Circle, along with Alfred Delp.
 For figures like Rösch, the Catholic trade unionists Jakob Kaiser and Bernhard Letterhaus and the July Plot leader Klaus von Stauffenberg, "religious motives and the determination to resist would seem to have developed hand in hand".

 According to Gill, "Delp's role was to sound out for Moltke the possibilities in the Catholic Community of support for a new, post-war Germany".
 Rösch and Delp also explored the possibilities for common ground between Christian and socialist trade unions.
 Lothar König SJ became an important intermediary between the Circle and bishops Grober of Freiberg and Presying of Berlin.